Back to all Resources

 From riverine inundation to coastal storm surge and sea level rise, transportation agencies are under increasing pressure to protect critical infrastructure while maintaining public safety.
 Traditional flood response strategies are no longer enough to meet the scale and speed of today’s escalating challenges.

 FloodWise™, Streamline Technologies’ innovative real-time flood forecasting system, empowers DOTs to transition from reactive emergency response to proactive, intelligence-driven flood management.
-By forecasting flooding at the street, roadway, bridge, and critical infrastructure level several days in advance, the platform provides transportation agencies with the visibility they need to act earlier, allocate resources more efficiently, and protect both infrastructure and the public.
+By forecasting flood depth, timing, and duration at the street, roadway, bridge, and asset level several days in advance, the platform provides transportation agencies with the visibility needed to prioritize resources, coordinate road closures, protect critical assets, and improve public safety.

 The Growing Flood Threat Facing Transportation Infrastructure

-Flooding remains one of the most common and costly hazards impacting transportation systems across the nation.
+Flooding is one of the most common, costly, and disruptive hazards impacting transportation systems nationwide.
 Prolonged inundation weakens bridge foundations, damages culverts, deteriorates roadway subgrades, and disrupts transit operations.
 Flooded interstates and arterial corridors create cascading impacts that extend far beyond traffic congestion, affecting commerce, emergency response, and regional mobility.

 For transportation agencies, the stakes are especially high.

 Florida alone illustrates the scale of the challenge.
 Of the Florida State Highway System’s more than 12,000 centerline miles and nearly 5,000 bridges, significant portions are already vulnerable to floodplain exposure, storm surge, and projected sea level rise.
+According to the FDOT's Resilience Quick Guide, in many cases, even small increases in water levels can disrupt low-lying road segments, underpasses, and drainage-limited corridors.
 At the same time, average annual flood-related losses across the state are expected to rise dramatically in the coming decades.
-(FDOT Resilience Quick Guide, April 2023)

 As climate patterns evolve and storm intensity increases, transportation agencies can no longer rely solely on static floodplain maps or historical assumptions.
 Modern resilience requires dynamic, real-time intelligence.